BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 To read the table, find the row with the puzzle type in which you're interested.
 Then read across.

 Green cells indicate the data that is required for the puzzle type and the range of permitted values.
 Many of the ranges are described as *1…size*.
 This means that the range is based on the size of the puzzle.
-For a 9×9 Sudoku the *Cell Content Candidates* must be a set of values in the range 1…9.
-For a 6×6 KenKen the *Cell Content Solution* must be a value in the range 1…6.
+For a 9×9 Sudoku the range is 1…9.
+For a 6×6 KenKen the range is 1…6.

 ## Data types